exercism/v3/languages/typescript/reference/implementing-a-concept-exercise.md

 # How to implement a TypeScript Concept Exercise

 This document describes how to implement a Concept Exercise for the TypeScript track.

+**Please please please read the docs before starting.** Posting PRs without reading these docs will be a lot more frustrating for you during the review cycle, and exhaust Exercism's maintainers' time.
+So, before diving into the implementation, please read the following documents:

+- [The features of v3][docs-features-of-v3].
+- [Rationale for v3][docs-rationale-for-v3].
+- [What are concept exercise and how they are structured?][docs-concept-exercises]

 As this document is generic, the following placeholders are used:

 - `<slug>`: the name of the exercise in snake_case (e.g. `anonymous-methods`).
 - `<concepts>`: the Concepts the exercise is about (e.g. `loops`),